 If the obligor has a poor pay history and is not currently on a wage assignment, then DCSS will demand that the debt be paid in whole or in part before a subordination will be tendered.

-To what address should the payments to be sent?
+What address should the payments be sent to?

 If the child support debtor is current on his child support obligation and owes only future support what process is followed?